FLAMINGO: Tracing the co-evolution of hot gas and black holes in galaxy groups and clusters: Co-evolution of black holes and gas

 For both samples, the formation of satellite BHs begins at $z \approx 5$, with the vast majority being formed below $z \approx 1$.
 While the formation epochs are similar, high \fgas{} haloes at $z = 0$ host about 50 per cent more satellite BHs, primarily because their higher halo masses naturally imply richer satellite populations.
 Despite this numerical advantage, satellite BHs in the lower \fgas{} sample begin growing in mass earlier and ultimately reach much higher combined masses, comparable to that of their central BHs.
 This anti-correlation between central and satellite BH mass may be explained by the growth histories of their host galaxies: satellite galaxies originate as centrals, form a BH, and evolve before being accreted into the group or cluster, where ram-pressure stripping truncates their growth.
 Satellites that fall in later can therefore grow their BHs for longer, potentially accounting for the higher satellite masses in the lower \fgas{} sample.
 Alternatively, these results may point to a direct physical connection between central and satellite BHs, suggesting some form of mutual regulation or quenching.
 We explore this possible “proximity effect” in Section~\ref{sec:proximity effect}.

-The ejection and re-accretion of halo gas can be seen in Fig.~\ref{fig:BH_tracking_m500_fgas}, which shows the $\fgas-\mfive$ relation derived from BH tracking for both \fgas{} samples.
-In both cases, gas ejection begins at halo masses above the scale where BHs are seeded (indicated by the vertical dashed line), but the redshift at which this occurs is not fixed.
+{The ejection and re-accretion of halo gas can be seen in Fig.~\ref{fig:BH_tracking_m500_fgas}, which shows the same upper and lower \fgas{} samples as before.
+The main progenitor haloes are tracked through the same redshift range as Fig.~\ref{fig:BH_tracking_subplots}.
+For each BH/halo system, the halo gas fraction and \mfive{} are recorded at each redshift, producing an evolutionary track in the \fgas–\mfive{} plane.
+The median evolutionary track for each sample is then computed from these individual tracks in bins of \mfive{} and plotted as a solid line.
+The shaded regions indicate the 16th–84th percentile range of the track distributions.} In both cases, gas ejection begins at halo masses above the scale where BHs are seeded (indicated by the vertical dashed line), but the redshift at which this occurs is not fixed.
 Instead, the halo formation history determines when the mass threshold for BH formation is crossed, and thus when feedback is triggered, which in turn sets both the timing and efficiency of gas ejection and re-accretion. \citet{booth_dark_2010, booth_towards_2011} and \citet{elbers_flamingo_2025} likewise found that the halo formation epoch regulates the onset of BH growth and the subsequent expulsion of gas.
 Exactly why the feedback is more/less effective if haloes cross this mass threshold at different times is an interesting question: later-triggered feedback may leave less time for re-accretion, while it may also be intrinsically more effective at low redshift when halo and cosmic gas densities are lower.
 Additionally, as the galaxy around the BH varies with redshift, the effects of stellar feedback may also be significant.

 To explore re-accretion further, we examine the redshift evolution of halo gas fractions within multiple apertures: $R_{2500}$, $R_{500}$, $R_{200}$, and $5 \times R_{500}$, with spherical overdensity quantities computed using SOAP.
 These results are shown in Fig.~\ref{fig:fgas_apertures}, with larger apertures indicated by progressively lighter shades for the upper (solid) and lower (dashed) \fgas{} samples.